junka/ffpic/README.md

 | PPM | y | Portable PixelMap image |
 | PAM | * | Portable Arbitrary image |

+### display rgb data
+Tips on display:
+after decoding, usually we get rgb data from least significant byte, But for sdl display, the data need to be  ```BGRA``` from least significant byte.

+So, a reorder is need for display.

 ### Samples

-take bmp/gif samples from [https://filesamples.com/formats/bmp] etc
+take bmp/gif samples from [https://filesamples.com/formats/$formt] format is bmp/png etc